Karina856/EMarketingStrategyLVRestaurant/websiteDevelopment.md

 There are many of themese available but these would be perfect for the restaurant website:

-1. Rosa 2 -  Elegant design with parallax scrolling, full-screen images, and a focus on showcasing food.
+**1. Rosa 2** -  Elegant design with parallax scrolling, full-screen images, and a focus on showcasing food.
 It also supports online reservations and menus.
 Ideal for creating a visually stunning restaurant site that emphasizes the dining experience.
 ![image](https://github.com/Karina856/EMarketingStrategyLVRestaurant/assets/82584494/6ff15693-5768-43ae-aef1-d4b078d9332c)

-3. Astra -  Lightweight and fast, with numerous starter templates for restaurants.
+**2. Astra** -  Lightweight and fast, with numerous starter templates for restaurants.
 Compatible with popular page builders like Elementor and Beaver Builder.
 Excellent performance and ease of use, with a focus on speed and SEO optimization.
 ![image](https://github.com/Karina856/EMarketingStrategyLVRestaurant/assets/82584494/6d700ce6-573b-4828-ac66-447d57bd09db)

-5. Restaurant and Café - Specifically designed for restaurants, cafes, and bistros.
+**3. Restaurant and Café** - Specifically designed for restaurants, cafes, and bistros.
 It includes features like menu management, reservations, and a drag-and-drop builder.
 Easy to set up and tailored specifically for food-related businesses.
 ![image](https://github.com/Karina856/EMarketingStrategyLVRestaurant/assets/82584494/7a61d3fb-9921-4efe-a665-d91a7a90a07e)

 ### 4. Analytics ###